 In energy system models, the mitigation strategy relies heavily on carbon intensity reduction, i.e. CO2 emissions are mitigated largely by switching to low carbon energy sources.
 Indeed, all these models include options to build up a backstop technology providing carbon-free energy, and in each case learning curves are implemented for some backstop technologies.
-At the same time, a significant share of the CO2 reductions is attributed to reductions in energy intensity implying some sort of energy savings in end-use sectors in climate policy scenarios are modeled using long-term price elasticities.
+At the same time, a significant share of the CO2 reductions is attributed to reductions in energy intensity implying some sort of energy conservation.
+In DNE21+, energy demand is exogenously given.
+However, energy savings in end-use sectors in climate policy scenarios are modeled using long-term price elasticities.
 GET-LFL implements learning-by-doing in energy conversion technologies as well as a price dependent energy demand in a partial equilibrium.
 In MESSAGE-MACRO runs, energy demand is determined in the MACRO economy model, which allows energy to be substituted by other factors.